Published in June 2018.

 A great way of engaging students in an interactive manner is by means of a quiz.
 This could either be by using an online tool such as Kahoot or orally in a classroom setting if such technology is not available.
 There are different ways in which a quiz could be used, such as testing general knowledge about terrorism at the start of the University Module Series and/or at the end as a means of consolidating module learning.
 The examples detailed here are illustrative of the types of general knowledge questions that could be asked, and be readily adapted to your own, for example, national or regional perspectives.
 The correct answers are in bold.

-1. When was the first time the word "terrorism" was used?
+1. When was the word "terrorism" was used the first time?

 a.
 French Revolution 1794